India – EPCOT International Food & Wine Festival

 Photos of Menu Items for the India Global Marketplace at the EPCOT International Food & Wine Festival

-Potato and Pea Samosa with Coriander-Lime Cream – $5.50
+Potato and Pea Samosas with Plant-Based Coriander-Lime Cream – $5.50

-Potato and Pea Samosa with Coriander-Lime Cream – $5.50
+Potato and Pea Samosas with Plant-Based Coriander-Lime Cream – $5.50

 The portion is great, the flavor is present, and it’s at a decent price!
 It has a great spice profile we would expect from India.
 It’s slightly mushy but that was expected.
 The crust is not as crispy as we’d like but we enjoyed it and would get it again.